What to see How to get here Where to stay What to eat

 Here is rather simple.
 While having a tour in Maramures, the accommodation should be a rural guesthouse in a quaint village.
 Breb is probably the most popular village, but the charm of Maramures can be found everywhere, from Sapanta to Borsa.
 Our preferred type of accommodation is traditional wooden houses transformed in rural guesthouses, like the one in the photo below:

 Maramures cuisine is not much different from Transylvanian gastronomy.
 Hearty and simple, using locally produced ingredients, with influences from Hungarian, German and Ukrainian cuisine.
 As Maramures is mostly a rural area, the calorie intake needed to be substantial, to keep the Maramures farmer active throughout the day.
 We will find in Maramures most of the dished found elsewhere in Romania, like sarmale, polenta, different cheeses, stews and soups.
 What is special about Maramures, is the specific alcohol drink: horinca.
 Is the result of the double distillation of fermented fruits ( mostly plums and apples), and among the same type of alcohol drinks in Romania, is the strongest one (minimum 50 degrees).
 At least this what the locals say about horinca in Maramures.
-Truth or not, the visitors will find out easily, as a glass of horinca is a customary element of the hospitality in Maramures.
+Truth or not, the visitors will find out easily, like a glass of horinca is a customary element of the hospitality in Maramures.

 But if you want some dishes more specific to Maramures than the rest of the country, we propose one soup and a breakfast recipe.